AbstractSDK/abstract.js/README.md

 # Abstract Typescript SDKs

 This monorepo contains the Typescript-based SDKs for AbstractSDK.
+Please [read the docs](https://js.abstract.money)!

 ## Development